UMA Women in Science Coalition

 Association for Women in Science (AWIS) AWIS-Amherst Coalition.

 UMass has an institutional partnership with the national organization--made possible by a coalition of the colleges of Natural Sciences, Engineering, Social and Behavioral Studies, Public Health and Health Sciences, and Commonwealth College, the Graduate School, the STEM Diversity Institute, and the Center for Teaching and Faculty Development.
-Students (graduate and undergraduate) who are interested in issues of equity and full participation across all disciplines can sign up for a free annual membership through the UMass Portal on the AWIS site.
-The flyer describing the benefit can be found here.
+Students (graduate and undergraduate) who are interested in issues of equity and full participation across all disciplines can sign up for a free annual membership on the AWIS site.
+Click this link and choose "collegiate representative."
+A flyer describing the benefit can be found here.

 Check out the Massachusetts AWIS chapter, active in the eastern part of the state.
 They are tied for the most active local chapter in the country.
 They run numbers of activities, some of which you may find worth driving to join in.